shaohua0116/ICLR2020-OpenReviewData/README.md

 See [How to install Selenium and ChromeDriver on Ubuntu](#Install).

-To crawl data from dynamic websites such as OpenReview, a headless web simulator is created by
+To crawl data from dynamic websites such as OpenReview, a headless web simulator can be created by

 ```
 from selenium import webdriver